pinkTurtle/rat/Readme.md

   - `make ftp-push`: push compiled files and push them to the hosting

-  - `make deploy`:i push to master and push files to stage
+  - `make deploy`: push to master and push files to stage.
+You need to add and commit first.